 Just a 2 and a half hour flight from London, Lisbon is an unbelievably underrated yet very accessible city full of sunshine, culture, panoramic views (as it is built on 7 hills), romantic cobbled streets and amazing food.
 It is perfect for a weekend break and there is so much to do and see.
+It is one of my favourite city break destinations!

 Here are the highlights of my trip and what I consider the top 5 things to do.